 - To prevent and detect fraud and other criminal activity.

 - To tailor the advertising and marketing that we send to you based on your interests.

 - To verify copyright or IP related claims.

 Our legal basis for using your personal data?

-- IP Address We store your IP when you signup, and whenever you sign-in to the service.
+- IP Address.
+We store your IP when you signup, and whenever you sign into the service.
 This information is retained for identifying malicious account activity, or for tracking duplicate accounts accessing the service.
-We may also use this information as a component in validating country for calculating VAT and establishing demographics.
-Additionally, your IP address may be temporarily recorded within webserver logs for diagnostic and security related purposes.
+We may also use this information as a component in validating the country for calculating VAT and establishing demographics.
+Additionally, your IP address may be temporarily recorded within webserver logs for diagnostic and security-related purposes.

-- Username We store your username as a critical part of accessing the service, you may rename your account at any time for small fee.
+- Username.
+We store your username as a critical part of accessing the service, you may rename your account at any time for a small fee.
 Your username will be removed from the service if in the event that you choose to terminate your account.

-- Social Media Accounts (Optional) If you login to the service using a social login, or via a third party login service, or use connected features of a account, we may store the account identifier to deliver that feature.
+- Social Media Accounts (Optional).
+If you login to the service using social login, or via a third-party login service, or use connected features of an account, we may store the account identifier to deliver that feature.

-- Creator Details (Optional) If you register as a creator, we require additional information as such as name and billing address for the copyright owner.
+- Creator Details (Optional).
+If you register as a creator, we require additional information such as the name and billing address of the copyright owner.
 This is part of our ongoing content verification procedures.
-To ensure legal record keeping in the event of infringement, we do maintain this information indefinitely, although it may be updated at any time from the curator website
+To ensure legal record keeping in the event of infringement, we do maintain this information indefinitely, although it may be updated at any time from the curator website.

 - Please note that if we process your personal data on the legal basis of your consent, you are able to withdraw your consent at any time.
 This will not affect the lawfulness of any processing that was carried out based on your consent prior to it being withdrawn.

 What happens if you don't provide the personal data we request